OM# – Visual Programming | Computer-assisted Music Composition

 What’s new ?

-OM# includes a new generation of tools and features in your computer-assisted composition environment:
+OM# brings a bunch of new of tools and features in your computer-assisted composition environment:

 → See also this ICMC paper (2017) for a quick overview.